Nightcrawler (film): Plot

-Petty thief Louis "Lou" Bloom is caught stealing from a Los Angeles railyard by a security guard.
-He attacks the guard, steals his watch and leaves with stolen material.
-After selling the material at a scrap yard, Lou asks for a job, but the foreman says he does not hire thieves.
-While driving home, Lou sees a car crash and pulls over.
-Stringers—freelance photojournalists—arrive and record two police officers pulling a woman from the burning wreck.
-One of the stringers, Joe Loder, tells Lou that they sell their footage to local news stations.
+One night, a security guard catches petty thief Louis "Lou" Bloom stealing from a Los Angeles railyard.
+Lou attacks the guard, swipes his watch, and takes manhole covers, fencing, and other materials.
+While trying to sell the stolen materials at a scrap yard, Lou asks the foreman for a job.
+Aware the police are looking for the manhole covers, the foreman tells Lou he will not hire a thief.
+While driving home in his beat-up Toyota Tercel, Lou spots a car crash and pulls over.
+Stringers—freelance photojournalists—arrive and record the burning wreckage and police response.
+One stringer, Joe Loder, explains to Lou how they sell their film footage to local news stations.
+Lou asks for a job from Joe but is refused.

-Inspired, Lou steals a bicycle and pawns it for a camcorder and a police radio scanner.
+Lou steals an expensive bicycle and pawns it for a camcorder and a police radio scanner.
 After two unsuccessful attempts at recording incidents, Lou records the aftermath of a fatal carjacking and sells the footage to KWLA 6.
-The morning news director, Nina Romina, tells him the station is especially interested in footage of "graphic" accidents and violent crime in affluent, White areas.
-Lou hires an assistant, Rick, a young homeless man desperate for money.
-To give his footage more impact, Lou tampers with crime scenes, in one case moving a body to get a better camera angle.
-As Lou's work gains traction, he buys better equipment and a faster car.
+The morning news director, Nina Romina, says the station is especially interested in "graphic" footage of accidents and violent crime in affluent, predominantly white areas.
+Lou hires Rick, a young homeless man desperate for money, as his assistant.
+To create more dramatic film footage, Lou tampers with crime scenes, in one case moving a body for a better camera angle.
+As Lou's work gains traction, he buys better equipment and a faster car—a red Dodge Challenger.

-Lou pressures Nina into a date, telling her he knows she is desperate for higher ratings.
-On their date, he threatens to terminate his business with Nina unless she has sex with him, and it is implied that she acquiesces.
-Lou turns down an offer to work for Joe, but when Joe beats him to an important plane crash story, Nina demands that Lou get better footage and keep his end of their bargain.
-In retaliation, Lou sabotages Joe's van; when it crashes, Joe is severely injured and Lou records the aftermath.
+Lou proves to be a quick learner and establishes a working relationship with Nina at KWLA6.
+Knowing Nina's two-year contract is nearly up and that she needs higher ratings to keep her job, he threatens to sell his footage to other stations unless she agrees to a sexual relationship, higher payment, and on-air credit for his footage.
+Recognizing Lou as a competitor, Joe offers him a job to be his second van to cover the whole LA area, but Lou declines.
+Joe beats him to an important plane crash story and gloats to Lou.
+Nina berates Lou, demanding he get better footage to keep their bargain.
+Joe is later severely injured in a car crash, and Lou records the aftermath.

-Later, Lou and Rick arrive before the police at the site of a triple-homicide home invasion in Granada Hills.
-Lou records footage of the gunmen leaving in their SUV and of the victims in the house and later presents footage to the station with the perpetrators edited out.
-The news staff frets over the ethics of the footage but Nina is eager to break the story.
-In exchange, Lou demands public credit and more money.
-Police detective Frontieri shows up at Lou's apartment to question him about his connection to the home invasion.
-He gives her edited footage of the incident, cutting out the parts with the gunmen.
+Lou and Rick arrive before the police at the site of a triple-homicide home invasion in Granada Hills.
+Lou films the gunmen leaving in a Cadillac Escalade as well as the victims in the house.
+He presents the footage to the station after editing out the perpetrators.
+The news staff frets over the ethics of using the footage, but Nina is eager to break the story.
+In exchange, Lou demands public credit, more money, and for his sexual demands to be met unhesitatingly by Nina.
+Police detective Frontieri arrives at Lou's apartment to question his connection to the home invasion.
+Lou gives her edited footage of the incident that omits the gunmen.